 There are several options available to you if you decide to ship your car.
 Auto transport companies often offer both open and closed car carriers.
-However, many people do not realize the benefits of opting for open auto shipping.
+We can help you decide which is best.

 Save Your Car’s Wear and Tear

-If you ship your auto, it can free your schedule up.
 Moving takes time — delegating some of the tasks, such as moving the vehicle, can give you time to pack up your house and move into your new one.

-Today, most families have at least two cars.
-If your family wants to drive together, have your other vehicles shipped.
-This will take the hassle out of trying to stay together on the road and keeping track of one another.
+If your family has two cars but wants to drive together, you can have your other vehicle shipped.
 If you are traveling with babies or young children, having an extra helper will come in handy, especially during long drives.

 Most of the time, our open transports can be booked at your convenience, and you may not have to wait at all.

-Our company is insured to move vehicles.
-Open transporting is a safe, fast, and cost-effective way to move one car, or many.
-We are insured against damages that might happen to your vehicle while loaded on the truck and have the infrastructure to handle the unique challenges that come with long distance transport.
+Open transporting is a safe, fast, and cost-effective way to move one car or many.
+We are insured against damages that might happen to your vehicle while loaded on the truck and have the infrastructure to handle the unique challenges that come with long-distance transport.